An open AI skill · v1.1.0 · CC BY 4.0

 The experiences we create matter more.

-Consequences scale more through the experiences we create, than through the tools we use to create them.
+Consequences scale more through the experiences we create than through the tools we use to create them.

-Four behaviors,
+Four factors,

 always integrated.